 WHEN I got back to camp from the House Tent, nobody was around.

-I made a coffee, wrapped myself in a blanket and plonked myself down under the tarpaulin to fire a phatty: cold, encrusted, fried - thoroughly content with the world.
+I made a coffee, wrapped myself in a blanket and plonked myself down under the tarpaulin to fire a phatty: cold, encrusted, fried - thoroughly content in the world.

 My mind turned inwards.
-A cannibal, it cracked the bones of favourite moments blowing up like supernovas and sucked them dry; an internal baseline kicked it all along.
+A cannibal, it cracked the bones of favourite moments and sucked them dry; an internal baseline kicked it all along.
 Soon the yawns.

 My thoughts now on sleep though it would mean disturbing Sam, climbing in over him with my wet and muddy clothes, and my dirty shoes poking out through the flaps as I pulled them off, and my sodden rags being peeled, dripping, and my elbows akimbo, digging,